lucamaiano/lungsystem/README.md

 ```

 ### Real Measurements
 To test the effectivness of our system, we simulated three different scenarios.
+We have measured in three different days from 8:00am to 3:00pm.

 1. Indoor: Dipartimento Di Ingegneria Informatica, Automatica e Gestionale (DIAG), La Sapienza di Roma